gracefujinaga/redistricting/README.md

 # redistricting
 MSDS 460 Assignment 3

-Grace Fujinaga, Kevin Ou, Timmy Li, John Leigh
+Grace Fujinaga, John Leigh, Timmy Li, Kevin Ou

 ## Repo Organization
 All of the data, intermediate and used csv and txt files are in the folder titled Data.